Ex-Colombia president questioned on witness tampering

 “Whether they convict him or absolve him, half of all Colombians will be angry,” the newsweekly Semana recently wrote.

-Uribe’s legal woes are also mingled with frustrations over Colombia’s historic peace accord with leftist guerrillas.
+Uribe’s legal woes are also mingled with frustrations over the peace deal with leftist guerrillas.
 Most ex-rebels will serve no jail time if they fully confess any crimes, an offer that irks many Colombians.
 Several former rebel commanders are serving in Congress, another stipulation of the fragile accord.

 Uribe acolytes like Sen. Paloma Valencia complain the judicial system is letting ex-combatants accused of multiple, grave human rights violations off easy while interrogating a popular former president.

-“It’s surprising that who is being called to court is a leader who has represented the majority of Colombians in recent years,” she told the El Tiempo newspaper.
+“It’s surprising that who is being called to court is a leader who has represented the majority of Colombians in recent years,” she told the newspaper El Tiempo.

 As Uribe arrived at the Palace of Justice, surrounded by six bodyguards, several hundred people gathered outside chanting phrases against him, including, “The people are angry!”

-“Let the court deliver justice,” said Marta Delgado, 57, a housewife standing outside holding up a white poster with the words, “I support the Supreme Court.”
+“Let the court deliver justice,” said Marta Delgado, a housewife holding up a white poster with the words, “I support the Supreme Court.”

 About 50 police officers stood guard in front of the historic building, where a 1985 attack by leftist M19 guerrillas — and a heavy-handed police and military response — left over 100 people dead.

-A smaller group yelled out in favor of the ex-president, crying, “We are with you!”
+A smaller group yelled out in favor of Uribe, crying, “We are with you!”

-“He’s always looked after the wellbeing of Colombians,” said Luis Munera, 62, who runs a farm filled with cattle and fruit trees.
+“He’s always looked after the wellbeing of Colombians,” said Luis Munera, who runs a cattle and fruit tree farm.
 “I can’t accept him being branded a paramilitary.”

+In his evening address, Uribe delivered a detailed account stretching more than an hour explaining why he is innocent and reminding Colombians of his accomplishments in defeating guerrillas and reducing crime.

+He included seemingly unrelated details, like the charcuterie he brought to a political event, while also touching on the current president’s environmental policy and the neurological impacts of drug use.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.